Zargarnejad/meal-sharing/README.md

-🍽️ MealSharing App
+*** MealSharing App ***
 MealSharing is a full-stack web application built with React.js and designed to connect people through the joy of food.
 Users can explore meals offered by hosts, reserve seats, and leave reviews after enjoying their meal experience.
 The app encourages community bonding, even over the simplest homemade dishes.

-🌟 Features
+*** Features ***
-✅ Browse a list of available meals with images and key details
+ 1.Browse a list of available meals with images and key details

-✅ Make reservations with contact information and guest count
+ 2.Make reservations with contact information and guest count

-✅ Submit reviews with star ratings and feedback
+ 3.Submit reviews with star ratings and feedback

-✅ Responsive and clean user interface
+ 4.Responsive and clean user interface

-✅ Home page with a hero section and welcoming message
+ 5.Home page with a hero section and welcoming message

-✅ Image-driven layout with optimized loading
+ 6.Image-driven layout with optimized loading

-✅ Semantic and modular CSS for maintainability
+ 7.Semantic and modular CSS for maintainability

-📂 Technologies Used
+*** Technologies Used ***
 Frontend: React, JSX, CSS Modules

 Backend (assumed): Node.js, SQL-based database

 Assets: Images stored in /public/mealPhoto, named by meal ID

-🧠 Code Highlights
+ *** Code Highlights ***
 🔹 State Management: Used useState to manage local data (meals, forms, etc.)

 🔹 Data Fetching: Used useEffect for API calls and synchronizing frontend with backend